villadora/express-http-proxy/README.md

 For example, disabling body parsing is useful for large uploads where it would be inefficient to hold the data in memory.

+##### Note: this setting is required for binary uploads.
+A future version of this library may handle this for you.

 This defaults to true in order to preserve legacy behavior.

 When false, no action will be taken on the body and accordingly ```req.body``` will no longer be set.